-Otherwise, we're not going to be able to comprehend suffering at all.
+Because otherwise we're not going to be able to comprehend suffering at all.
 When we can't comprehend it, we won't know exactly what's causing it.
 Actually, the Buddha divided suffering into two sorts.
-There's suffering in the four noble truths and also suffering or stress in the three characteristics.
-The stress of the three characteristics is something that's simply everywhere.
-It's part of the fact that everything is conditioned by causes, maintained in being only for a little while, only to change.
+There's suffering in the four noble truths and there's also suffering or stress in the three characteristics.
+And the stress of the three characteristics is something that's just everywhere.
+It's part of the fact that everything is conditioned by causes, held in being only for a little while, only to change.
 That kind of tenuous existence is inherently stressful.
-But fortunately, that's not the stress or suffering that weighs the mind down.
+But fortunately that's not the stress of suffering that weighs the mind down.
 If it were, there wouldn't be anything you could do about it.
-What really weighs the mind down is the stress of the four noble truths: the stress that comes from craving and ignorance.
+But what really weighs the mind down is the stress of the four noble truths: the stress that comes from craving and ignorance.

 And that's a cause you can do something about.
 You can replace ignorance with knowledge.
 When there's knowledge of the right sort, then the craving goes away.
 You learn how not to indulge in craving or get involved with it.
 There's a passage where the Buddha compares suffering to two arrows.
-The first arrow you're shot with is the stress of the three characteristics.
+The first arrow is your shot with is the stress of the three characteristics.
 But then you shoot yourself with another arrow.
-That's the stress in the four noble truths.
+That's stress in the four noble truths.
 So think about that for a minute.
-The Buddha was a member of the noble warrior class, and part of the knowledge of being a noble warrior back in those days was how to behave if you were shot by an arrow.
+The Buddha was a member of the noble warrior class, and part of the knowledge of being a noble warrior back in those days is how to behave if you're shot by an arrow.
+You lie very still.
 In fact, the women in the class were trained to be surgeons.
 They knew how to extract arrows from their husbands and brothers and fathers and sons.
-And one of the prime instructions when you're shot with an arrow is to be still.
+And one of the prime instructions when you're shot with an arrow is be still.
 Try not to move.

 The more still you are, the less damage is done.
-Then you try to relax around the arrow, so you can pull it out.
+And then you try to relax around the arrow, so you can pull it out.
 If you tense up around it, you're just holding it in.
 So think of what it would mean to shoot yourself with another arrow.
 To begin with, there's the pain of the arrow itself, but then there's also the pain of the movement of shooting yourself.
 Many of us don't just shoot ourselves.
-We probe around inside ourselves with the arrow, making things worse.
+We grope around inside ourselves with the arrow, probe around inside with the arrow, make things worse.